 Key #1: Alignment

 It’s important to align people, goals, the marketing team, and the sales team.
-In his presentation, Eric highlights two different types of alignment: alignment with management and alignment with sales.
+Eric highlights two different types of alignment: alignment with management and alignment with sales.

 Alignment with management is important because you want goals to be aligned between different departments.
 Eric encourages creating firm, measurable goals that are agreed upon across the organization.
 He also mentions the importance of aligning with management during a period he calls the “valley of death.”
 This is the period of time between when an organization begins spending money on marketing automation and demand gen and when leads begin to close.
 If you don’t have unified expectations about when results will be delivered, Eric says you’ve built-in trouble.